HL7/fhir-cow-ig/input/pagecontent/comparing-with-HL7-v2-orders.md

   * ,
 }
 ```
-This results in an overall 'package' of informatoin that is in many respects analagous to the HL7 v2 message, though parties must make a substantial effort to coordinate the details.
+This results in an overall 'package' of information that is in many respects analagous to the HL7 v2 message, though parties must make a substantial effort to coordinate the details.

 #### Comparison to a Subscription-Status Notification:
 An analagous 'package' of information can be communicated via a [Subscription framework]([url](https://hl7.org/fhir/subscriptions.html)).
 The only real distinction is that Subscriptions lend themselves to the idea that FHIR servers